-With the online housing system, students will need to pre-select each other as roommates prior to selecting a room or apartment (instructions regarding this part of the process will be available the week of March 18, 2013.)
+With the online housing system, students will need to pre-select each other as roommates prior to selecting a room or apartment (instructions regarding this part of the process will be available the week of March 6th.)
+Students can choose to live with peers of a different class year and of different genders.

 The timeline for online housing selection can be found below; this includes when students can begin selecting roommates.
-When students select roommates, the online housing selection system will confirm that all roommates have selected one another—students will then be identified as a group.
-Only the student with the lowest lottery number and earliest lottery time will need to select housing for the group via the
+When students select roommates, the online housing selection system will confirm that all roommates have selected one another; students will then be identified as a group.
+Only the student with the lowest (best) lottery number and earliest lottery time will be select housing for the group via the online housing selection system.

 Timeline for Online Housing Selection:

 Current Juniors (anticipated graduation date of Fall 2017, Spring 2018, or Fall 2018)